A proof of Reidemeister-Singer's theorem by Cerf's methods: Introduction

 \nd {\rm 2)} More precisely, let $D_0, D_1$ be two Heegaard diagrams.
-Then, there are stabilisations $D'_0,D'_1$ by adding pairs of cancelling handles of index 1 and 2, such that one passes from $D'_0$ to $D'_1$ by an ambient isotopy and a finite sequence of handle slidings.\\ \end{thm}
+Then there are stabilizations $D'_0,D'_1$ by adding pairs of cancelling handles of index 1 and 2, such that one can pass from $D'_0$ to $D'_1$ by an ambient isotopy and a finite sequence of handle slides.\\ \end{thm}

-Strictly speaking, only the first item is the statement of the Reidemeister-Singer theorem; the reader is referred to the final comments at the end of this note.
+Strictly speaking, only the first item is the statement of the Reidemeister-Singer theorem.
 A {\it Heegaard splitting } consists of a closed surface $\Si$ of genus $g$, called {\it Heegaard surface}, dividing $M$ into two handlebodies $H^-, H^+$.
-A {\it Heegaard diagram} is defined by a more precise data, namely, a handle decomposition of $M$ with: \begin{itemize} \item one 0-handle $B^-$ and $g$ handles of index 1 attached on the boundary $\partial B^-$, whose union forms $H^-$; \item $g$ handles of index 2 attached on $\partial H^-$ and one 3-cell $B^+$ whose union forms $H^+$. \end{itemize} On the common boundary $\Si$ of $H^+$ and $H^-$, the Heegaard diagram specifies $g$ simple curves $\beta_1,...,\beta_g$ in $\Si$, mutually disjoint, which are the cores of the attaching domains of the 2-handles; their complement in $\Si$ is a 2-sphere with $2g$ holes.
-It also specifies $g$ simple curves $\al_1,...,\al_g$ which are the boundaries of the so-called {\it transverse} 2-cells of each 1-handle (with a terminology slightly different from \cite{h-cob}, Section 3); the complementary in $\Si$ of $\cup_j\al_j$ is also a 2-sphere with $2g$ holes.\\
+A {\it Heegaard diagram} is defined by more precise data, namely, a handle decomposition of $M$ with: \begin{itemize} \item one 0-handle $B^-$ and $g$ handles of index 1 attached on the boundary $\partial B^-$, whose union forms $H^-$; \item $g$ handles of index 2 attached on $\partial H^-$ and one 3-cell $B^+$, whose union forms $H^+$. \end{itemize} On the common boundary $\Si$ of $H^+$ and $H^-$, the Heegaard diagram specifies $g$ simple curves $\beta_1,...,\beta_g$ in $\Si$, mutually disjoint, which are the cores of the attaching domains of the 2-handles; their complement in $\Si$ is a 2-sphere with $2g$ holes.
+It also specifies $g$ simple curves $\al_1,...,\al_g$ which are the boundaries of the so-called {\it transverse} 2-cells\footnote{They are also called {\it compression discs}.} of each 1-handle; the complement in $\Si$ of $\cup_j\al_j$ is also a 2-sphere with $2g$ holes.
+The other notions involved in Theorem \ref{r-s} will be only defined in the {\it functional setting} considered below.\\

+The statement of Theorem \ref{r-s} can be translated into the language of Morse functions as follows.
+Recall that a {\it Morse function} $f$ is a smooth function whose critical points are non-degenerate; the famous {\it Morse lemma} states that each critical point $p$ of $f$ belongs to a chart equipped with so-called {\it Morse coordinates}, meaning that $f-f(p)$ reduces to a quadratic form.
+Some non-classical facts concerning the choice of these coordinates will be detailed in Section \ref{s3}.